oscarpalmer/shelf/README.md

 # Retrieves the status code
 $response->getStatus();

-# Retrieves a status message for the response, e.g. '200 OK'
+# Retrieves a status message for the current response, e.g. '200 OK'
 $response->getStatusMessage();
+$response->getStatusMessage($code); # Or retrieve a specific status message

 # Set a scalar value as the response body
 $response->setBody($body);